sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 This guide will demonstrate how to customize your Sourcegraph deployment by creating a [Kustomize overlay](#create-an-overlay-for-sourcegraph).

+To ensure optimal performance and functionality of your Sourcegraph deployment, it is recommended to use one of the pre-configured Kustomize components provided by us.
+These components include settings that have been specifically designed and tested for Sourcegraph and should not require any additional configuration changes.

 > NOTE: All commands in this guide should be run from the root of this repository.

 ## Create an overlay for Sourcegraph